Networking for resilience

 Organisational structure and development (including fundraising)

-Day to day management of the charity was overseen by the two co-founders, working full-time and leading a core staff team: Tech & Data lead, Online Community lead, Operations lead, London Network lead and Communications Assistant.
+Day to day management of the charity was overseen by the two co-founders.
+One works full-time, and another was part-time for part of the year due to Long Covid.
+The two lead a core staff team: Tech & Data lead, Online Community lead, Operations lead, Right to repair campaigner, London Network lead and Communications assistant.
 We also worked with a growing network of freelance consultants to deliver projects.

 The Restart Project continued to be a member of the Small Charities Coalition and Good Electronics.